-We start by studying how the position of the signal can affect the performances of the procedures (it is well-known to be crtitical, see \citealp*{FosterStineAlphainvest, ramdas2017online}).
+We start by studying how the position of the signal can affect the performances of the procedures (it is well-known to be critical, see \citealp*{FosterStineAlphainvest, ramdas2017online}).
 We investigate different positioning schemes in which the signal can be clustered at the beginning of the stream, or at the end, or clustered between the two, as described in the caption of Figure \ref{fig:varypos}.

 Consistently with our theoretical results, Figure \ref{fig:varypos} shows that all procedures control the type I error rate at level $\alpha = 0.2$.
 In terms of power, we can see that the rewarded procedures have greater power than the associated base procedures.
 More specifically, $\AALORDSURE$ uniformly dominates the other procedures for mFDR control and $\AAOBSURE$ for FWER control.
 The gain in power is most noticeable when the signal is not localized at the beginning of the stream (i.e. positions ME, E, and Random) for which the online testing problem is more difficult.
-These first results indicate that the rewarded procedures may protect against ``$\alpha$-death''.
+These first results indicate that the rewarded procedures may protect against '$\alpha$-death'.

-\subsection{Proportion of signal}
+\subsubsection{Proportion of signal}

 Figure \ref{fig:varypiA} displays the results for $\pi_A$ varying in $\{ 0.1, \dots ,1\}$.
 It shows that the aforementioned superiority of the rewarded procedures holds in this whole range.
-Also note that the SURE reward can affect the monotonicity of the power curves: while most curves are increasing with $\pi_A$, the power of the rewarded procedure $\AOBSURE$ decreases.
+Also note that the SUR reward can affect the monotonicity of the power curves: while most curves are increasing with $\pi_A$, the power of the rewarded procedure $\AOBSURE$ decreases.
 An explanation could be that when $\pi_A$ increases, the marginal counts increase, and thus the degree of discreteness decreases providing a smaller super-uniformity reward.
-However, using adaptivity seems to compensate for this effect, thus providing better results.
+However, using adaptivity seems to compensate for this effect, thus providing better results. \\

-Finally, let us mention that the additional numerical results in Appendix \ref{sec:addnum} provide qualitatively similar conclusions for all other explored parameter configurations: the SURE procedures $\AAOBSURE$ and $\AALORDSURE$ always improve, sometimes substantially, the existing OMT.
+Finally, let us mention that the additional numerical results in Section~\ref{sec:addnum} provide qualitatively similar conclusions for all other explored parameter configurations: the SUR procedures $\AAOBSURE$ and $\AALORDSURE$ always improve, often substantially, the existing OMT procedures.

-\section{Application to IMPC data}
+\subsection{Application to IMPC data}